-A mother struggles to find the right song to lull her baby, her attempts lost in the chanting coming through the window and the pulsing of music from below.
+A mother struggles to find the right song to lull her baby, her attempts lost in the chanting coming through the window.
 Her baby's restlessness grows with the urgency of the revolution.
 How can she bring him peace in the midst of a fight for his very future?
 And who’s fight is it anyway?

 Lullaby follows a woman caught between a turbulent inner and outer world, singing her way from isolation to connectivity .
-On a quest for a song to soothe herself and her baby, they venture out into the night, baby in arms, and encounters an eccentric cast of characters on a spontaneous journey.
-Their paths intertwine with a lighthearted twist delivering the lullaby she needs and her own evolution in the process.
+On a quest for a song to soothe herself and her baby, they venture out into the night, baby in arms, and what unfolds is a confronting and spontaneous journey.
+Her path intertwines with others in a lighthearted twist delivering the lullaby she needs and her own evolution in the process.

 Lullaby is an original piece of music theater written for acclaimed soprano Laura Bohn.
 Composer Kamala Sankaram's score deftly weaves the voice with virtuosic viola and keyboard over a kaleidoscopic soundscape in meditative lullaby, protest anthems, and jazz-inflected rhythms.
 Librettist Guillermo Calderón's writing evokes a struggle between the inner and outer world which is playful, at times absurd, hopeful, and unflinchingly honest.